What is PDI? (Political Data Inc.)

 |---|---|---|

-| Primary model | Focused voter-operations workspace for segmentation, CRM, canvassing, and outreach handoff. | Established California data-vendor platform with a broader campaign-tool suite. |
+| California voter ops | Focused voter-operations workspace for segmentation, CRM, canvassing, consultant reporting, and outreach handoff. | Established California voter-data workflow with broader legacy packaging around the same core job. |

-| Cost question | Public private-beta pricing starts at $99 per contest. | Campaigns should evaluate total vendor cost, setup time, and whether they need the broader bundle. |
+| Cost question | Public private-beta pricing starts at $99 per race. | Public Campaign Center starting point plus channel rates; total cost depends on the broader bundle. |

 Questions